PairHits program

 2. sequence number in the first genome

-3. anchor of a word in this sequence of the first genome (the "anchor" is a sum of begin and end positions of the word in the sequence, i.e., twofold center position of the word)
+3. anchor of a word in this sequence of the first genome (the “anchor” is a sum of the start and end positions of the word in the sequence, i.e. twofold the center position of the word)

 4. word length in the first genome